Resources and information for standardized testing

 What requirements are there related to taking the state assessment(s)?

 District requirements: At all grade levels, districts may adopt additional policies that could impact families and students deciding to opt out of state or district required tests.
 For example, districts may use results to inform or determine placement in programs such as AP, IB or gifted classes.
 Students and parents considering opting out are encouraged to contact their school district to determine if there are any local impacts.

-High school graduation: All students are required to at least once attempt the state test in ELA, Math and Science to graduate.
-If they meet the exit exam score, they are on track to graduate.
-If they don’t meet the exit exam score, they can pursue alternatives to the test to qualify for graduation.
+High school graduation: All students are required to at least once attempt the state test in ELA and Math to graduate.
+The WCAS, the state science assessment will become a graduation requirement starting with the Class of 2021.
+If students meet the exit exam score, they are on track to graduate.
+If they don't meet the exit exam score, they can pursue alternatives to the test to qualify for graduation.

 Students who do not attempt the required state assessments are not eligible to graduate from high school and are not eligible to access alternate routes for graduation.

 A very small population of students receiving special education services may be administered the WA-Access to Instruction & Measurement (WA-AIM) instead of the SBA.
 Testing eligibility is determined by a student's IEP team.More resources and information